Paska (Ukrainian Easter Bread)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Paska, or Ukrainian Easter Bread, is a sweet, rich bread that hails from Eastern Europe.
+Paska, also known as Ukrainian Easter Bread, is a sweet, rich bread that hails from Eastern Europe.
 Learn more about this traditional bread recipe and Ukrainian traditions that surround it!

 For me, this website has always been about sharing the memories that we make around food.
 There are no stronger memories than the ones that come from recipes that have been passed down through generations.

-We’re talking recipes like my great-grandmother’s angel food cake or the brown sugar fudge that came from my friend Kathleen’s grandmother.
+We’re talking recipes like my great-grandmother’s angel food cake, my great-great-great-grandmother’s Southern fruitcake, or the brown sugar fudge that came from my friend Kathleen’s grandmother.

 When one of my Instagram friends reached out and asked me if I’d like to try one of her family’s traditional Ukrainian recipes, I jumped at the chance to share this recipe with you.